Reza Badiyi: Personal life

-He was the father of three children which included Mina, Alexis and Natasha.
+He was the father of three children.

 Badiyi's third and last marriage was to actress Tania Harley from 1987 until his death in 2011, with whom he had two daughters, Alexis and Natasha.
 His second marriage was to actress and writer Barbara Turner; with whom he had one daughter, Mina.
 By this marriage to Turner he was the stepfather of actress Jennifer Jason Leigh and Carrie Morrow.
 His first marriage was to Gwendolyn Davis which ended in divorce.

 Death

 Badiyi died in Los Angeles, California on August 20, 2011, at the age of 81, having struggled with various health issues.

 Filmography

 Director

 This is list showing a selection of entertainment directed by Reza Badiyi, in order by start date.
 He directed more than 430 television episodes from 1963 onward.